 When “reading” medieval windows, one almost always begins on the bottom (closest to the earth) and on the left (more profane than the right which was considered more sacred).

 When you are willing to spend time with a stained glass window, it will begin to reveal its messages.

 Treat a stained glass window as you might an introvert.

 Relax in its presence and wait for it to speak.

-All images from the image at the right of the top row of the stained glass window of Jesus’ Passion and Resurrection (1145-1155).
+All images shown above are from the image on the right of the top row of the stained glass window of Jesus’ Passion and Resurrection (1145-1155).
 It is found on the left side the west wall.
 Medieval windows, like this one are “read” from left (most profane) to right (most sacred) and bottom (closest to earth) to top (closest to heaven).

 Other pages on this site related to the stained glass windows in the Chartres Cathedral: